MicrosoftDocs/well-architected/well-architected/cost-optimization/cost-model.md

 ---
 # Recommendations for creating a cost model

 **Applies to this Azure Well-Architected Framework Cost Optimization checklist recommendation:**

 |[CO:02](checklist.md)|Create and maintain a cost model.
 A cost model should estimate the initial cost, run rates, and ongoing costs.
 Negotiate a budget that covers a cost model and has a buffer for unplanned spending.|
 |---|---|

 This guide describes the best practices for creating a cost model for your workload.
 A cost model is an estimate that predicts the combined costs of services and their associated expenses.
-It's vital to create a cost model to forecast expenses and plan a budget.
-A cost model provides a scenario analysis, which allows you to assess the cost implications of potential workload changes.
-Without a cost model, you risk unforeseen expenses, budget overruns, and missed opportunities for optimization.
+It's foundational for expense forecasting and budget planning.
+A cost model provides scenario analysis, which allows you to assess the cost implications of potential workload changes.
+Without a cost model, you risk unforeseen expenses, budget overruns, and missed opportunities for cost optimization.

 **Definitions**